pbauerochse/youtrack-worklog-viewer/README.md

 **What reporting options are available?**

-*You can create a report for the current week, previous week, current month and previous month.
+*You can create a report for the current week, previous week, current month and previous month or a free time range.
 You can also enter your daily work hours to adjust the time format (e.g. 9 booked hours will be presented in an 8 hour workday with `1d 1h` and in an 9 hour workday with `1d`)*

 **I just get a blank report.
 What's wrong?**